blockchain-certificates/cert-viewer/README.md

 2. Seeds the MongoDB database with sample fake certificates.
 This data is located in the mongo-seed folder
 3. Starts the container.
 This configuration exposes port 5000.

+### Limitations/Warnings

+- The quick start configuration is for demo purposes and not intended for production release.
+See [installation](installation.md).
+- As of now, the mongo instance is populated with 2 unverified certificates; they are linked to on the main page.
+Click 'Verify' to see details on how verification can fail.

+[//]: # "end_docker_instructions"

 Project Documentation
 ---------------------